 The software architecture and design shall be defined, shall properly implement the system/software requirements, and be safe.

-a.
-Allocation of system level requirements to the subsystem and software requirements.

-b.
-Software functions that ensure system integrity (e.g., partition schemes).
+- a.
+Allocation of system level requirements to the subsystem and software requirements. - b.
+Software functions that ensure system integrity (e.g., partition schemes). - c.
+Software architecture compatibility with the target hardware architecture.